 These ICs are extremely difficult to obtain now, however with current stock levels I can still offer them on the parts shop for those who feel competent enough to carry out their own work.

 Because original Technics turntables are an iconic item, they are now very sought after and ever increasing in value.
 By having them professionally serviced by a qualified engineer you will increase their value even more.
 A receipt is issued stating the serial numbers for you to keep.

 With a direct dealership through Panasonic and original manufacturers, I carry a large stock of well over 10,000 parts for all 1200 and 1210 models mk2 to mk6.
-I can even obtain parts which may not be available anywhere online, such as the better SFDZ122N11-2 pitch faders for the mk2, which are much more DJ friendly than the commonly available SFDZ122N11-1 (hi-fi) pitches which can cause speed conflict when beatmatching.
+I can even obtain parts which may not be available anywhere online, such as the better SFDZ122N11-2 slide potentiometers for the mk2, which are much more DJ friendly than the commonly available SFDZ122N11-1 (hi-fi) types which can cause speed conflict when beatmatching.
 More info about these on the Tech Info page.
-I always fit the better types when carrying out a service unless asked otherwise (eg if the deck is for hifi listening use you may prefer the SFDZ122N11-1).

 Part of the servicing includes a load test under FLIR thermal imaging, which gives a great in-depth analysis of how main components are performing, showing up any defects which would otherwise affect performance.

 In this instance, the main regulator is within the 62°C operating limit.
 Click on the photo to see more detail

 Full servicing & calibration (including most small repairs) is priced at £150 per turntable.
 This includes free replacement pitch, audio and ground cables (all genuine parts).
 Where small repairs are needed the only addition would be parts cost if applicable.